bobsummerwill/stratomercata-transcripts/intermediates/episode006-christoph-jentzsch_deepgram_raw.md

 [3979.0s] And so this one reason why when we then did the DAO, the DAO was held like almost the first real thing you could do with Ethereum .
 [3979.0s] That's why so many people jumped onto it and then the maybe just finishing this off, the narrative changed.
 [3992.6s] It was not anymore a DAO for the universal share network, but maybe because of the creators we choose, which were, like, important figures in the Ethereum space and many other things, it turned into, an investment fund or, like, an index fund for Ethereum applications.
-[4007.1s] Because now, like, after $20.30, 40,000,000 was in, it was clear this was not just money for Slockit and the USN.
+[4007.1s] Because now, like, after twenty, thirty, forty million was in, it was clear this was not just money for Slockit and the USN.
 [4013.7s] This was money for more cases and more people applied for it .
 [4013.7s] It became like every
 [4019.3s] decentralized application or many of them, not everyone, they're saying, I'm applying for getting funding from the DAO .